Sodium tetradecyl sulfate (By injection)

 - A nurse or other health provider will give you this medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using birth control pills.
+- Some medicines can affect how sodium tetradecyl sulfate works.
+Tell your doctor if you are using birth control pills.

 Warnings While Using This Medicine: